-Pete Smith, a GP practice will then discuss the reasons behind implementing the programme and overview of the initial programme.
+Pete Smith will then discuss the reasons behind implementing the programme and present an overview of the initial programme.

-Their initial approach centred around evaluating the evidence for antimicrobial stewardship and the document referred to is the NICE guidelines 63 on antimicrobial stewardship.
+Their initial approach centred around focused on evaluating the evidence for antimicrobial stewardship and the document referred to is the NICE guidelines 63 on antimicrobial stewardship.

 © BSAC & PHE TARGET